jmd-dk/concept/doc/tutorial/gravity.rst

 Once completed, add the P³M (D) result to the comparison plot by rerunning :ref:`plot.py <plot-gravity>`.
-You will see that P³M lies somewhere in-between B and C at intermediary scales, while having more power than any of the PM's at the smallest scales.
+You will see that P³M lies somewhere in-between B and C at intermediary scales, while having more power than any of the PM ones at the smallest scales.

 As before, let's now double the grid size, and perform a final simulation, E.
 You will find that this time, the P³M simulation isn't nearly as slow, as